thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Found a bug?
 Please report the bug at our site http://bugs.phpmyfaq.de!
 Thanks a lot!

-Changes since 2.5.0-RC2:
+Changes since 2.5.0-RC3:
-- added configurable attachment directory (Anatoliy Belsky)
-- added approval permission for FAQs (Anatoliy Belsky)
-- added Hindi translation (Sumeet Raj Aggarwal)
+- updated bundled TinyMCE editor component to version 3.2.5 (Thorsten)
 - minor bugfixes (Thorsten)

 For known issues please take a look at KNOWNBUGS.txt

 CHANGELOG:

-Version 2.5.0-RC3 - 2009-07-08
+Version 2.5.0 - 2009-07-
 - changed PHP requirement to PHP 5.2 (Thorsten)
 - dropped support for MySQL 4.0 and MaxDB (Thorsten)
 - dropped support for XML-RPC (Thorsten)